thednp/fetch-library-data/llm/vitest.md

 TIP

-If you are looking for documentation for `expect`, `vi` or any general API like test projects or type testing, refer to the ["Getting Started" guide](/guide/).
+If you are looking for documentation for `expect`, `vi` or any general API like workspaces or type testing, refer to the ["Getting Started" guide](/guide/).

 Installation [​](#installation)
 -------------------------------